atvaccaro/learns/writing/incremental_quality.md

 Still uses canned data.

 ### Acceptance tests
-Check that the overall system solves the problems of the user
+Check that the overall system solves the problems of the user.

-Provide safety bumpers when refactoring code substantially
+Provide safety bumpers when refactoring code substantially.

-For us, this is where real data comes in
+This is where real data might come in.

 ## Incremental quality how-to
 1. Get annoyed or confused by something
-1. Git blame someone and ask them what’s up
+1. `git blame` someone and ask them what’s up
 1. Write new tests (and/or modify existing ones)
 1. Run the tests
 1. Make changes